AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression: GP-Inertial Factor

 \subsection{Preliminaries and Kinematics}

 Define the transformation of the rigid body frame $b$ with respect to (w.r.t) the fixed inertial frame $i$ as a matrix $\boldsymbol{T}_{ib}$, where the pose $\boldsymbol{T}_{ib}$ forms the special Euclidean group, denoted $SE(3)$.
 Suppose the WNOJ prior to the kinematics of $\boldsymbol{T}_{ib}$ and apply the right multiply update of $SE(3)$.
-We have the differential equation as follows:
+The kinematic differential equation can be expressed as follows:

 where